Skip to content

 in Sedona, Arizona

-Bonnie on Devil's Bridge
+Bonnie on Devil's Bridge natural sandstone arch

 1. Devil's Bridge

-Best for: A breathtaking experience
+Best for: A breathtaking experience and iconic photo

-Devil's Bridge is arguably the most famous hike in the area.
-It's the largest natural sandstone arch in Sedona and known for this iconic photo spot.
 Given its popularity, it gets busy at the viewpoint during peak times.
-Since this was the hike I was most excited for, we went early to catch the sunrise and beat the crowds - it's worth it!
+Since this was the hike I was most excited for, we went early to catch the sunrise and beat the crowds, and it was 100% worth it!
+Watching the first light hit the red rocks while standing on the arch is a surreal experience and one of the most unforgettable views in Sedona.

 Distance: 3.9 miles round trip | Duration: 1.5 to 3 hours | Difficulty: Moderate